-Although the university is one of Brazil’s youngest (it opened in 1966), it has established itself as a primary medical and scientific research centre.
-The institution is responsible for about 15 per cent of the research conducted in Brazil.
+Although the university is one of Brazil’s youngest (it was founded in 1964), it has established itself as a primary medical and scientific research centre.
+The institution is responsible for about 15 per cent of academic research conducted in Brazil.

-International undergraduate students will need to sit an exam before acceptance.
+International undergraduates will need to sit an exam before acceptance.
 The exam requires prospective students to have a good grasp of Portuguese.

-Both Brazilian and international students do not pay tuition fees, as is the case in all state-run universities in the country.
+Neither Brazilian nor international students pay tuition fees, as is the case in all state-run universities in the country.

-The university offers 70 undergraduate programmes and 153 postgraduate programmes across four main areas: exact sciences, human sciences, biological sciences and technologies.
+The university offers 66 undergraduate programmes and 152 graduate programmes across four main areas: exact sciences, human sciences, biological sciences and technologies.

 Student experience in Latin America

 The Monterrey Institute of Technology is a private university system founded in 1943 in Monterrey, Mexico.
 Today, there are 31 campuses across 25 cities in Mexico.